Frequently Asked Questions

 I need special accommodations.
 Will those be provided?

 Yes!
 By law, the state of Vermont will provide any technology, translation or interpretation needs for participants by request.

 Anyone can apply in either of these following ways (please choose one):

-- Send a letter of intent with your name, address, and contact information and responses to the questions below to firstname.lastname@example.org (limit 2-pages, double spaced)
+- Send a letter of intent to answer these questions and send them to firstname.lastname@example.org (limit 2-pages, double spaced)

 Applicants will need to answer the following questions in their responses:

 - Please introduce yourself.
 Who are you and how do you identify?
 (Please share anything you would like for us to know about your race, class, ability, gender, sexuality, religion, geography and anything else that feels relevant.)